CoupleCloud/build-api-with-amazon-api-gateway/content/3-deploy-api/_index.md

 #### DEPLOYING THE API

 #### Overview
 In this section, you will learn how to deploy your **AWS API Gateway** configuration.
-Deployment makes your API available to clients over the internet, allowing it to process real HTTP requests and interact with your Lambda function.
-You will set up a deployment stage and publish your API to this stage.
+Deployment makes your API available to clients over the internet, enabling it to process real HTTP requests and interact with your backend services.
+You'll set up a deployment stage and publish your API to make it accessible.

 #### What is API Deployment?
-**API Deployment** is the process of making your API configuration available for use.
-When you deploy an API in API Gateway, you create a stage (such as `dev`, `test`, or `prod`) where your API endpoints are accessible.
-This stage provides a URL that clients can use to make requests to your API.
+**API Deployment** refers to the process of making your API configuration available for use.
+When deploying an API in API Gateway, you create a stage (e.g., `dev`, `test`, `prod`) that provides a URL for clients to access your API endpoints.
+This stage acts as a snapshot of your API at a specific point in time.

 #### Steps to Deploy the API